akurre/vaycay_v2/legacy/README.md

 # Legacy Python FastAPI Backend

-This directory contains the original Python FastAPI backend that has been replaced by the TypeScript GraphQL API.
+This directory contains the original Python FastAPI backend (built basically at the beginning of my career) that has been replaced by the TypeScript GraphQL API.

 ## Archive Date
 October 27, 2025